megharaj3546/functions/README.md

 - Burn your own tokens using the `burn` function.
 - Transfer tokens to other addresses using the `transfer` function.

-## Security Considerations

-- Ensure that the deployer's private key is kept secure to prevent unauthorized access.
-- Carefully review and test the smart contract in a development environment before deploying it to a live network.

 ## Author